 The State Transit Assistance Fund (STAF) is a special revenue fund of the Orange County Transportation Authority (OCTA).
-The STAF financial statements do not purport to, and do not, present fairly, the financial position of OCTA as of June 30, 2012 and the changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
-This fund is used to account for revenues received and expenditures made for Orange County Transit District (OCTD) operations and fare assistance for seniors and disabled persons.
+The STAF financial statements do not purport to, and do not, present fairly, the financial position of OCTA as of June 30, 2013 and the changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+This fund is used to account for funds transferred to the Orange County Transit District (OCTD) for operations and fare assistance for seniors and disabled persons.